How to Start a Podcast: Audio Solutions for Every Stage of the Game

 Known for its neutral overall sound and crispy highs the SM7B is the pro standard for podcasting, offering excellent speech intelligibility.
 Its predecessor, the SM7, was originally designed for broadcast applications.

 However, it also built a star-studded legacy in studio since its introduction in 1973.
-Famous users include Mick Jagger, Michael Jackson, Bruce Dickinson, and Dave Gahan.
+Some of its most famous users include Mick Jagger, Michael Jackson, Bruce Dickinson, and Dave Gahan.

 The classic design also features HPF and midrange boost switches, and the ability to capture high-pressure sound sources makes it an extremely versatile microphone to add to your locker.